tbro28/cook/content/blog/pressure_fresh_shredded_chicken.md

 #### Ingredients
 Fresh Chicken (not frozen)
-1 cup of water
-A packet of Trade Joes chicken stock
+1 cup of chicken stock (or 1 cup of water with a packet of Trade Joes chicken stock)

 #### Instructions
+1. Add everything into the pot.
-20 minutes on high with a quick release.
+* Cook it for 20 minutes on high with a quick release.

 #### Notes
 All chicken was over 200 degrees and very easy to shred.